 So these rights include:

-These are normal parts of the daily care of the elderly resident.
-And when the services don’t get provided this is a violation of the law.
+These are standard parts of the daily care of the elderly resident.
+And when the services don’t get provided, this is a violation of the law.
 When a loved one or friend who has a lot of mileage is a victim of abuse or negligence, elder abuse laws can protect them.

 2. Neglect includes, but is not limited to, all the following:

-- The failure to assist in personal hygiene, or in the provision of food, clothing, or shelter.
+The failure to assist in personal hygiene or the provision of food, clothing, or shelter.

-- A failure to provide medical care for physical, and mental health needs.
-No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone in lieu of medical treatment.
+A failure to provide medical care for physical and mental health needs.
+No person shall be deemed neglected or abused for the sole reason that he or she voluntarily relies on treatment by spiritual means through prayer alone instead of medical treatment.

-- The failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of poor cognitive functioning, mental limitation, substance abuse, or chronic poor health.
+The failure of an elder or dependent adult to satisfy the needs specified in paragraphs (1) to (4), inclusive, for himself or herself as a result of low cognitive functioning, mental limitation, substance abuse, or chronic poor health.